 There are many potential ways of demonstrating that a technology is technically sound.
 These include but are not limited to: ready availability, well-demonstrated and documented effectiveness, testing by a qualified third party (such as Intertek or the National Renewable Energy Labs), recognized by a third party certification (such as Underwriter Laboratories).
 For example, eligible solar photovoltaic technologies will be SRCC (Solar Rating & Certification Corporation) certified.
 Eligible small wind technologies will have followed one of the SWCCpathways to certification as describer here: http://smallwindcertification.org/for-stakeholders/certification-pathways/.
 Should you have any questions about the viability of the technology you propose to use, please contact Lissa Pawlisch prior to starting a proposal at either email@example.com or 612-624-2293.

-If you are implementing an energy efficiency or renewable energy project that will have measurable energy impacts, CERTs encourages you to estimate those energy impacts as part of your planning process.
-You may use the Project Impact Worksheets or Resources at http://mncerts.org/rfp or other calculators or resources available on the web.
-Some projects may also have a professional assessment of the project, and those numbers should be submitted.
+If you are implementing a project that will have measurable energy impacts, CERTs encourages you to estimate those energy impacts as part of your planning process.
+If you have a professional assessment of the project, those documents or numbers should be submitted.
 Attach any worksheets, calculators, assessment documents, or other documentation of measurement assumptions and outcomes with your application.
-You may also contact Alexis Troschinetz, CERTs Behavior Change and Metrics Coordinator, for additional assistance at 612-626-0455.
+You may also contact Alexis Troschinetz, CERTs Behavioral Science and Evaluation Manager, for additional assistance at 612-626-0455.

 This budget should include any match or other dollars leveraged (cash or in-kind) that are going toward the completion of your project.
 Please list pending and secured funding sources.
 If the project is still seeking additional funding sources, please note those funding amounts in the budget table as “pending”.